 Some of our other Instant Pot recipes you might enjoy:

-- Our go-to Instant Pot Bolognese that makes plenty of leftovers to freeze
+- Our go-to Instant Pot Bolognesse Sauce is packed with veggies and makes plenty of leftovers to freeze

 - The best Instant Pot Shredded Beef for tacos, burrito bowls, nachos and more

-- This Instant Pot Spinach Artichoke Dip for game day and potlucks
+- This Instant Pot Spinach Artichoke Dip is a favorite for game day and potlucks

 Instant Pot Butternut Squash Risotto